benwiggy/PDFsuite/README.md

 This scripts outputs all the available PDF metadata for a file: Author, Creator, etc, Number of Pages, Version number, flags for encryption and security.

+### 13. Page Layout (pagelayout.py)

+This script provides functions to draw rectangles, lines, and text on a PDF page, with colours and transparency.

 ## REVISION HISTORY
 Minor improvements continue to be made to all the scripts: this includes improved Unicode string handling; standardized naming conventions, so that the code can be mixed and used in other scripts more easily; and better sanity checking and error handling.
 Any contributions on these terms are welcome.